 The reserve provides paid internships to UCSB students wanting hands-on experience in restoration, conservation, and monitoring.
-Internships are for a quarter and can be renewed if funds are available.
-Internships at the reserve are generously funded by UCSB Coastal Fund and private donors.
+Internships are offered for a quarter and can be renewed if funding is available.
+UCSB Coastal Fund and private donors generously fund internships at the reserve.

 Snowy Plover Docent Internship